 From 13 February to 4 April 2023, the water level recorded at monitoring site CE (pool CR25) declined slightly below the baseline minimum (maximum of 0.07 m below the baseline minimum).
 The water level then rose from early May and was trending around the baseline minimum for the remainder of the review period.
 The period of slight water level decline recorded at monitoring site CE was consistent with the period of water level decline recorded at monitoring site CB.
-As such, it is considered that the water level decline recorded at monitoring site CB.
-As such, it surface flow from upstream monitoring site CB in combination with below average rainfall conditions.
+As such, it is considered that the water level decline recorded at monitoring site CE was related to a decline in surface flow from upstream monitoring site CB in combination with below average rainfall conditions.